 A Defined Benefit Plan provides massive tax savings to a business owner – more than any other retirement plan.

 How are these tax savings realized?
 First, employer contributions are tax-deductible.
 Second, once contributed, assets grow tax-deferred.
 Third, at retirement, a business owner may rollover assets to an IRA, continuing tax deferral.
 It isn’t until distribution that amounts are taxable.
 The tax rules for a Defined Benefit Plan are similar to those for a 401(k).
 However, the annual contributions to a Defined Benefit Plan may be significantly higher (as much as $250,000+).

 In exchange for substantial tax advantages, a business owner with a Defined Benefit Plan must comply with applicable regulations.
 One of the requirements is that benefits must be limited to a specified amount.
 For 2024, the lifetime annuity payable at age 62 is $275,000.
 This translates to a single sum distribution of up to $3.5 million per person.
 For a business that employs both the owner and spouse, this amount may double to approximately $7.0 million!

-The Defined Benefit Plan limit may be adjusted for a number of factors.
-These factors include the age at payment, compensation history, and length of service.
+The Defined Benefit Plan limit may be adjusted for several factors.
+These factors include the age of payment, compensation history, and length of service.
 The year of distribution also matters because the Defined Benefit limit is generally indexed for inflation.
 We’ll discuss each of these items in more detail.